BroadcomMFD/debugger-for-mainframe/README.md

     - (Optional) Specify "false" to disable the statement trace feature.
 The feature is enabled by default.
 For more information, see [Call Trace and Statement Trace](#call-trace-and-statement-trace).
     - **Note**: If you disable this parameter, the "step out" and "step over" functions of the debug toolbar are also disabled.
   - **"variableOrder"**: (string)
     - (Optional) Specify "alphabetical" to sort the variables that are defined in your program in alphabetical order in the variables view.
 Specify "definition" to sort the variables in the order of their definition in the program.
 The default setting is "definition".
-5. Follow the steps in [Run a Debug Session](#run-a-debug-session) to start your debug session.

 #### Basic Batch Configuration

-To add a basic configuration to debug a batch application, do the following:
+To add a basic configuration to debug a batch application, add a **Debugger for Mainframe: INTERTEST™ BATCH** configuration and populate the following fields:

-1. Open your `launch.json` file.
-2. Click the **Add configuration...** button in the bottom-right corner of the tab.
-3. Select **Debugger for Mainframe: INTERTEST™ FOR BATCH**.
-4. Populate the following fields:
   - **"type":** (string)
     - Specify "intertest-batch".
   - **"request":** (string)